melsman/melsman.github.io/cv.md

 #### Teaching

 I have taught the following courses:

+* Programming and Problem Solving in F# (BSc intro course).
+University of Copenhagen, DIKU.
+One third of course.
+Fall 2017.

+* Parallel Functional Programming.
+University of Copenhagen, DIKU.
+Course Responsible.
+Fall 2017.

 * Parallel Functional Programming.
 University of Copenhagen, DIKU.
 Course Responsible.
 Fall 2016.